-Installation and maintenance operations have to be carried out by qualified personnel only, with power supply disconnected and mechanical parts absolutely in stop.
+Installation and maintenance operations have to be carried out by qualified personnel only, with power supply disconnected.
+Shaft and mechanical components must be in stop.

 For any information on the mechanical data and the electrical characteristics of the encoder please refer to the technical catalogue.